 One of the most fascinating and free Iowa City attractions is the Iowa Stanley Museum of Art.
 Days of admission are Tuesday through Saturday, 10:00 a.m. to 4:30 p.m., and Sundays, from noon to 4:30 p.m.

 Paid and accessible parking is available below the museum on the Stanley Art Ramp.
 You will find the entrance at the rear off Front Street.
 Access the museum via the elevator.
 Parking is limited to two hours.

 Visitors to the museum can see exciting collections such as:

-- Textiles Collection; This fiber art collection includes a wide range of objects from Africa, Native North America, Peru, and the South Pacific.
+- Textiles Collection: This fiber art collection includes various objects from Africa, Native North America, Peru, and the South Pacific.
 You’ll see many examples beyond typical woven garments.

 Plum Grove Historic House